 Read on for more information about Prague's November weather and events, as well as what to pack for your fall visit to the City of a Hundred Spires.

-A visit to Prague in November is not for those who can't tolerate the chill of autumn.
-Although the capital of the Czech Republic is a beautiful city full of history and culture, its weather in the late autumn months is brisk and chilly.
-Prague’s average daily temperatures in November range from a low of 36 F to a high of 53 F. Most tourists understandably make the trip to Prague in the spring or summer, when the festival seasons are in full swing and the weather is warmer, or in December when the city lights up for the Christmas holiday season.
+Prague in November is not for those who can't tolerate the chill of autumn.
+Although the capital of the Czech Republic is a beautiful city full of history and culture, its weather in the late autumn months is brisk and chilly, making it hard to spend extended periods of time outdoors.
+Prague’s average daily temperatures in November range from a low of 34 F to a high of 43 F, and there's typically 1.30 inches of precipitation during the month.
+Snow isn't common in November, but it's also not unheard of.
+Most tourists understandably make the trip to Prague in the spring or summer, when the festival seasons are in full swing, and the weather is warmer, or in December when the city lights up for the Christmas holiday season.